akash329d/govee-local-udp/README.md

 ## Supported Devices

-Any Govee device that supports the local UDP API should work with this integration.
+Any Govee light that supports the local UDP API should work with this integration.
+I have only tested with the ceiling light though.